mawinkler/playground-one/docs/integrations/container-security.md

 5. Click the `Runtime Scanning` switch to enable Runtime Vulnerability Scanning.
 6. Click the `Runtime Security` switch to enable Runtime Security protection.
 7. Clich `[Next]` to create the cluster in the inventory view.
-8. Download the generated `overrides.yaml` and copy/paste the `helm install` command to your terminal.
+8. Download the generated `overrides.yaml`, copy/paste the `helm install` command to your terminal, and run the command.
 This will deploy Vision One Container Security to your EKS cluster.

+Done.

+## Container Security with the Playground One ECS Fargate

+If you are using deploying Container Security in an ECS Fargate environment, you have to carry out some additional steps after adding the instance.
+See official [documentation](https://docs.trendmicro.com/en-us/enterprise/trend-vision-one/cloudsecurityoperati/about-container-secu/next-steps/containerinventory/ecs-fargate-deployme/ecs-fargate-add.aspx) for the details.

+Playground One simplifies the necessary steps.

+Prerequisites:

+- Deployed ECS Fargate cluster configuration (`pgo -a ecs`).

+Required information:

+- ECS Fargate Cluster name from ecs outputs (`pgo -o ecs`).

+1. Head over to `Cloud Security Operations --> Container Security --> Container Inventory`.
+2. Select `[Amazon ECS] --> [Account ID] --> [Region] --> [Your ECS Fargate Cluster]`.
+3. Select a Policy and enable Runtime Security.
+4. Run `ecsfg-add-v1cs <CLUSTER NAME>`

+Done.

+> ***Note:*** Deletion of the cluster via `pgo -d ecs` will fail until you manually delete the `trendmicro-scout`-service in the ECS console.
+Then delete the cluster in the console.
+There will be an IAM policy starting with your cluster name not being deleted automatically.